|

 Female HY

-Yellow Warblers are generally greenish-yellow with a grayish tinge, and with
+Yellow Warblers are generally greenish-yellow with a grayish tinge, and lacking

 Photo by Marcel Gahbauer,